6. QPE with Linear Combination of Unitaries

 DMRG energy: E0 = -1.616

-6.1. l-register and PREPARE oracle¶
+6.1. \(\ell\)-register and PREPARE oracle

 The PREPARE oracle acts on the \(m_L\) qubits of the auxiliary \(\ell\)-register to prepare a superposition state related to the LCU decomposition:

-The quantum circuit implementation of the PREPARE oracle relies on complicated subroutines like unary iteration and QROM (see this paper cited in introduction), that are beyond the scope of this introduction.
-Here, we consider a simple implementation of PREPARE as a MPO.
+The quantum circuit implementation of the PREPARE oracle relies on complicated subroutines like unary iteration and QROM (see this paper cited in the introduction), that are beyond the scope of this introduction.
+Here, we consider a simple implementation of PREPARE as an MPO.
 It will be sufficient to introduce the general ideas of LCU-based qubitization.

 prepare_mpo = qpe.build_lcu_prepare_mpo(H)